bobhilt/telePythy/README.md

 ### Next:
 Complete guess logic

-* Track all guesses
+* Track all guesses - Done
-* Set cell statuses with each guess
+* Set cell statuses with each guess - Done
-* Provide verbose feedback, e.g., Your guess eliminated n cells, with m remaining.
+* Provide verbose feedback, e.g., Your guess eliminated n cells, with m remaining. - better
 * Provide list of eliminated cells.
 * Provide view by row, column, color, shape, shape + color of eliminated or included cells, with counts.